rschristopher/ischristtrue.com/src/ancient-views/index.md

 The second innovation was a monotheistic God who was transcendent to creation, transcendent to the "gods" of worldly worship, and yet loves us and is knowable to us thru revelation.
 Those "gods" we worshipped turned out to be fallen spirits.
 And explicit in this worldview was universal human rights and dignity (which propagated into the entire world with the success of Christianity).
-This is why Israel was to be a nation of priests, a model for the rest of the world, a model of freeing ourselves fron the "gods" who held dominion over us.
+This is why Israel was to be a nation of priests, a model for the rest of the world, a model of freeing ourselves from the "gods" who held dominion over us.

 The modern enlightenment worldview attempted to maintain these Judeo+Christian fruits but without God (without Christ).
 In our pride we wanted to dispense with God but keep the morality of being created in the image and likeness of God.